Citizens Advice Chelmsford

 Projects

-If a client is facing eviction and has a court hearing at Chelmsford County Court.
-Our Court Desk Representatives can attend the hearing with the client, offer advice to defendants in possession hearing proceedings and is open every Monday, 10:00 am to 4:00 pm
+If a client is facing eviction and has a court hearing at Chelmsford County Court, our Court Desk Representatives can attend the hearing with the client and offer advice to defendants in possession hearing proceedings.

 This has commissioned a service to establish and maintain a support service for individuals seeking help with welfare benefits and housing issues.
 The service is predominantly focused on supporting people with disabilities and older people.